 Progression: Hold dumbbells in each hand.
 Alternatively, do a walking lunge: after returning to the starting position, take a step forward and lunge with the other leg.

-When properly done, the push-up increases overall functional strength, and is especially beneficial for core, chest, and shoulder muscles.
+When properly done, the push-up increases overall functional strength and is especially beneficial for core, chest, and shoulder muscles.
 As with the plank, one key is to avoid any sagging of your midsection.
-Keep your entire body in a straight line from your toes to your head, so your glues and abs are fully engaged.
+Keep your entire body in a straight line from your toes to your head, so your glutes and abs are fully engaged.
 Start with your arms straight and your hands a little more than shoulder-width apart.

 Another key to this exercise is achieving full range without letting gravity take over.
 Lower your body to the point where your shoulder blades come together, then push up.
 Breathing is important, too: inhale as you descend, and exhale as you push up.

-Regression: Dial down the difficulty by pushing from a bar, railing or bench—even the wall, if you’re a beginner.
+Regression: Dial down the difficulty by pushing from a bar, railing, or bench—even the wall, if you’re a beginner.
 Gradually increase the challenge by moving your feet farther from your hands.
 You can also make the movement easier by starting from a kneeling position, keeping all the elements of good form in mind.

 Progression: Elevate your feet on a bench, exercise ball, or Bosu.
 The higher your feet, the more the effort will be focused on your upper chest.
 Another approach is to add instability by placing your hands on a medicine ball, exercise ball, or Bosu held with the flat side facing you.

 Creating a workout to improve your health at any age is doable with regression.